 PCAOB Solicits Nominations for Standing Advisory Group

-The Public Company Accounting Oversight Board is soliciting nominations for its Standing Advisory Group (SAG) for the 2014-2016 three-year term.
-The deadline for submissions is June 30, 2013.
+The Public Company Accounting Oversight Board is soliciting nominations for its Standing Advisory Group for the 2013-2015 three-year term.
+The deadline for submissions is June 15, 2012.

 The Board is seeking nominations of individuals who have expertise in accounting, auditing, corporate finance, corporate governance, and/or investing in public companies.
-Additionally, the Board is seeking nominations of individuals with experience in auditing or financial reporting as related to broker-dealers and smaller public companies.
+Additionally, the Board is seeking nominations of individuals with experience related to auditing or financial reporting related to broker-dealers and smaller public companies.

-The SAG provides input and advice to the PCAOB on a wide range of topics related to its standard-setting activities.
-Recent examples of topics include going concern, related parties, and potential changes to the auditor's report.
+The SAG provides input and advice to the PCAOB on a wide array of topics related to its standard-setting activities.
+Recent examples of input provided by the SAG include auditing in the current economic environment; potential changes to the auditor's report; and going concern.

 - Nominee Form – Use this form to nominate yourself to serve on the SAG

 - Nominator Form – Use this form to nominate an individual to serve on the SAG

 The Board established the SAG in 2003 to advise the PCAOB on the development of auditing and related professional practice standards.
 The SAG includes auditors, investors, public company executives, and others.
 The group is chaired by PCAOB Chief Auditor and Director of Professional Standards Martin F. Baumann.
 Information about the SAG may be found under "Related Information".